Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Although I try hard to give you reliable information, please be flexible with these recommendations.

-Your wide feet are unique, and you will have to experiment with the brands I'm about to recommend.
+Your wide feet are unique.
+You will have to experiment with the brands I'm about to recommend.

 Ready?